Energy Efficiency

 Ensuring a fast, fair and attractive energy transition

-The Energy Efficiency Directive sets the overall energy efficiency framework in the EU by introducing an absolute energy consumption target.
-The other elements of the efficiency framework, including the Energy Performance of Buildings Directive (EPBD) and Ecodesign and Energy Labelling Regulations, are also crucial to deliver energy savings and contribute to achieving the 2030 energy efficiency target.
+The Energy Efficiency Directive (EED) sets the overall energy efficiency framework, including by establishing an energy efficiency target for 2030 and sectoral provisions that underpin it.
+The other elements of the efficiency framework, including the Energy Performance of Buildings Directive (EPBD) and Ecodesign and Energy Labelling Regulations, are also crucial to cut energy use and contribute to achieving the 2030 EU energy efficiency target.

-To know more about the EED recast proposal, please visit our dedicated page.
+To know more about the 2023 EED, please visit our dedicated page.